pen-lang/pen/doc/src/guides/building-an-executable.md

 # Building an executable

-This page describes how to build an executable file of a program written in Pen.
+This page describes how to build an executable of a program written in Pen.
 It consists of the following steps:

 1. Create an _application_ package.
 1. Build the package and generate an executable.